RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ### Customer homework

-For a customer, give compliments and either an observation task or an action task.
+For a customer (the member has a goal and takes ownership of the problem), give compliments and either an observation task or an action task.

 When you suggest an action task, ensure it is possible.
+For example:

+Listener: You said noticed that a couple of times when you happened to arrive home a little early there seemed to be less of a problem.
+Between now and our next chat, I'd like you to arrive home a little early deliberately, and to observe what effect that has.
+Then we can discuss it next time.

 # Cheat sheet